When it comes to content marketing, SEO, and link building, there are dozens of important elements in play.

 While external anchor text might have a more significant impact on your SEO, there’s something to be said for emphasizing both sides of the coin.
 In doing so, you can ensure you’re gaining every possible advantage.

-At SEO.co, we believe you can dramatically scale your organic traffic with high quality content writing and links.
+At SEO.co, we believe you can dramatically scale your organic traffic with high quality content writing and links that optimize your anchor text with the right blend.

 How can we be so certain?